maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 + **Feedback : The Junos OS evaluates traffic against security policies in a specific order.
 Once a rule that matches traffic has been found, the specified action is taken and policy evaluation ends.
 Policies are checked in the following order: zone policies, global policies, and the default policy.**
 + **order do Junos security devices examine policies for transit traffic**

+### Policy Rule Ordering
++ Rules with more specific match criteria should be listed higher.
++ By default, new rules go to the end of the list.
++ **Feedback : Ordering is important.
+Rules with more specific match criteria should be listed higher in the order with all new rules (by default) go to the end of the list.**
++ **considering security policy rule ordering**

 ### security policy components
 + user-defined address object
 + application